-This easy blueberry cobbler–it’s so delicious, incredibly simple to make, and everyone raves over it!
+This easy blueberry cobbler is so mouthwatering, simple to make, and always garners rave reviews!
 It’s my go-to dessert for busy days and it’s the perfect summertime blueberry dessert.
 You can make it with fresh or frozen berries too!

-So after my grand blueberry picking adventure last week of course, I had to make something absolutely scrumptious with my blueberries!
+So after my grand blueberry picking adventure last week–I knew I had to make something from scratch with my fresh blueberries!

 I have quite a few blueberry recipes I love, so it was hard to narrow it down…

 I finally decided instead of making something old to create something new… this easy blueberry cobbler recipe.
 It’s a riff on an old fashioned peach cobbler recipe I grew up on…and that’s how this beautiful, delicious miracle was born.

 This blueberry dessert is a thing of beauty– a golden brown crust, dotted with gorgeous blueberries!

 This recipe uses many classic ingredients that are probably already in your pantry, fridge and freezer!

 - Blueberries — I love making this with fresh blueberries, but frozen work well too!

 - Lemon juice — Just the right amount to balance out the sweetness!
 You can use freshly squeezed or already bottled lemon juice.